 - Minimum Revenue Provision (MRP) This is the budget the Council must set aside annually for the repayment of debt.
 In recent years, MRP has been depressed both by the amount of slippage on the Council's Capital Programme and also the policy of applying all available capital cash resources to capital expenditure before incurring the need for debt.
 As the amount of slippage on the Capital Programme is diminishing and given the reduction in capital cash resources, debt will grow over the medium term resulting in higher MRP charges; - Debt Interest Post the financial downturn and prior to 2014/15 the Council mainly used internal borrowing to finance capital expenditure as opposed to external borrowing.
 This was in recognition of the low investment returns on offer compared with the cost of borrowing externally.
 However, as the latter fell during 2014/15, significant external borrowing was taken from the PWLB.
-As a result of this and the further borrowing still required to fund the Council's capital programme, the plan reflects the associated increase in interest costs. - e) Pendle Leisure Trust the sustainability of the Leisure Trust remains an issue and the Trust's cost base is continually under pressure.
+As a result of this and the further borrowing still required to fund the Council's capital programme, the plan reflects the associated increase in interest costs. - d) Pendle Leisure Trust the sustainability of the Leisure Trust remains an issue and the Trust's cost base is continually under pressure.
 Given the scale of savings required by the Council over the plan period there will be a need to look closely at the affordability of the Trust's activities in the context of the Council's own corporate priorities.
-Whilst the current payment to the Leisure Trust of £1.880m is assumed to remain unchanged over the life of the plan this is subject to any budget reduction measures the Council may choose to implement; - f) Council Tax Benefit & Housing Benefit Administration Subsidy For 2015/16, the Council will receive £615k from the Government for the administration of benefits split £130k (C Tax) and £485k (HB).
+The current payment to the Leisure Trust is £1.880m in 2015/16.
+As a result of the reductions in funding outlined above, the Trust has been asked to consider saving options in line with a net reduction in grant funding of up to £340k when compared to the grant for 2015/16 (excluding any other reductions the Trust may require to deliver a balanced budget). - e) Council Tax Benefit & Housing Benefit Administration Subsidy For 2015/16, the Council will receive £615k from the Government for the administration of benefits split £130k (C Tax) and £485k (HB).
 The planning assumption is for a year on year reduction of 10% in both funding streams.
-In due course it is expected that Housing Benefit Administration will not be required once Housing Benefit is fully incorporated within the Universal Credit. - g) Universal Credit The ongoing development and roll-out of the Universal Credit will have implications for the Council.
+In due course it is expected that Housing Benefit Administration will not be required once Housing Benefit is fully incorporated within the Universal Credit. - f) Universal Credit The ongoing development and roll-out of the Universal Credit will have implications for the Council.
 In particular, Housing Benefit will be subsumed within the Universal Credit which will be provided by the Department for Work and Pension.
 If this is the case, the Council will need to review its present arrangements with Liberata.